rawfunkmaharishi/purdie/README.md

     purdie fetch

-and it will dump out YAML files into *_data* ready for Jekyll to consume.
+and it will dump out YAML files into *_data*, ready for Jekyll to consume.

 ###Customisation